PUBLIC HEALTH SOCIAL WORKER

 - Evaluate and provide assistance to determine the effectiveness of particular services and home visiting interventions.

-- Participate in data collection, program evaluation and preparation of reports pertinent to objectives of the program.
+- Participate in data collection, quality improvement projects, program evaluation and preparation of reports pertinent to objectives of the program.

 Conditions of Employment